q4mobile/jQuery-widget-factory-workshop/README.md

 ## **Motivation:** Familiarize devs with the underlying technology behind Q4 Widgets

-Q4 widgets currently use are built with jQuery's [Widget Factory](https://jqueryui.com/widget/)

-Using a basic starter app, you will re-implement common features found in Q4 Widgets.
+Q4 widgets currently are built with jQuery's [Widget Factory](https://jqueryui.com/widget/).
+To better understand this technology, you will re-implement common features found in Q4 Widgets using a starter app as an example.

 To start, run ``yarn run start`` and open localhost:1234.